 - The U.S. District Courts for the Southern and Eastern Districts of New York

 - The Association of the Bar of the City of New York

-Mr. Cooney served as Assistant United States Attorney for the Southern District of New York from 1972 to 1977, becoming chief of the narcotics unit.
+Jack served as Assistant United States Attorney for the Southern District of New York from 1972 to 1977, becoming chief of the narcotics unit.
 As a prosecutor and defense counsel, he tried numerous criminal cases to verdict before federal juries.
-Among his noteworthy trials are his representation of Recognition Equipment Incorporated in its acquittal for alleged bribery of the vice chairman of the United States Postal Board of Governors; the estate of Charles Shipman Payson in successfully rebutting a challenge to his will; and, Winfield Dunseath in his acquittal at trial for alleged foreign currency fraud.
+Among his noteworthy trials were his representations of Recognition Equipment Incorporated in its acquittal for alleged bribery of the vice chairman of the United States Postal Board of Governors; the estate of Charles Shipman Payson in successfully rebutting a challenge to his will; and, Winfield Dunseath in his acquittal at trial for alleged foreign currency fraud.

-He is a Fellow of the American College of Trial Lawyers and has acted as chairman of its Committee on the Federal Rules of Criminal Procedure.
-He has taught in the Harvard, Cardozo and Fordham law schools’ trial practice programs and at white-collar crime courses held at Georgetown University Law Center.
-He is a graduate of Duke University School of Law, where he served as Note Editor of its Law Journal.
+Jack was a Fellow of the American College of Trial Lawyers and has acted as chairman of its Committee on the Federal Rules of Criminal Procedure.
+He also served as the former Chairman of the Federal Bar Council’s Bar and Bench Liaison Committee.
+Jack has taught in the Harvard, Cardozo and Fordham law schools’ trial practice programs and at white-collar crime courses held at Georgetown University Law Center.
+He graduated from Duke University School of Law, where he served as Note Editor of its Law Journal.

 Professional & Community Activities

 - Fellow, American College of Trial Lawyers, Past Chairman of its Federal Criminal Procedure Committee

 - Federal Bar Council, Chairman, Bar and Bench Liaison Committee

 - New York Council of Criminal Defense Lawyers